 A search for identity and finding a position in all of this has been my concern.
 My abstract paintings were often a very free exploration of colour, form and texture based on natural phenomena.
 In my mind large, colourful abstractions represented a sense of freedom and space, a ‘touch of wildness’ that needed to be expressed, physically and emotionally.
 The forms were organic and suited a female understanding of life.
 So did the colour scheme with rich pinks, oranges, reds, turquoise and cobalt blue.

 The figurative work came as a surprise.
 At some stage I had started to draw female figures on paper.
 I was just playing with ideas of relationships, triggered off by workshops in family constellation.
 During the winter months of 2013 I continued exploring my relationship to myself as a woman.
-A sequence of 7 small paintings, entitled ‘Sense of Self’, developed and were leading to a new body of work (find figurative images above).
+A sequence of 7 small paintings, entitled ‘Sense of Self’, developed and were leading to a new body of work.

-At the moment I am returning to more abstract explorations based on more general themes and observations. ‘
+At the moment I am returning to more abstract explorations based on more general themes and observations in the garden. ‘